rmbolger/Posh-ACME/docs/Plugins/FreeDNS.md

 Your account credentials will be used with the `FDCredential` parameter which is a PSCredential object.

+!!! warning
-*NOTE: The `FDUsername` and `FDPassword` parameters are deprecated and will be removed in the next major module version.
-Please migrate to the Secure parameter set.*
+    The `FDUsername` and `FDPassword` parameters are deprecated and will be removed in the next major module version.
+If you are using them, please migrate to the Secure parameter set.

 ```powershell
 $pArgs = @{